mikaelma/ReactProject/personal-planner-native/README.md

 - react-native-datepicker: used for picking the correct date for the calendar.
 - react-native-elements: finished components used in the application

+# Known bugs
+- There is a bug in the application where sometimes not all icons on the nav bar will show.
+We have not yet figured out the cause of this.

 # Creators

 Hans Brenna